Prison worker’s landmark victory

 Posted in: Spine & Back Injuries Workplace Injuries

 Prison catering manager, Susan Cox, has won her case in the Supreme Court, in what is being described as a ‘landmark’ victory.
-The case, which was brought by the Prison Officers’ Association and solicitors acting on Ms Cox’ behalf, will change the legal definition of ‘employee’ and the law around vicarious liability.
+The case, which was brought by the Prison Officers’ Association and solicitors acting on Ms Cox’s behalf, will change the legal definition of ‘employee’ and the law around vicarious liability.
 Formerly, prisoners working with prison staff were not known as employees.
 Since the court ruling, which took place on 2 March 2016, prisoners will be known as ‘employees’.
-The claim was upheld following a decision by the Court of Appeal to allow Ms Cox to claim damages following an incident that led to serious injury in September of 2007.
+The claim was upheld following a decision by the Court of Appeal to allow Ms Cox to claim damages following an incident that led to serious injury in September 2007.
 The damages are being sought from the Ministry of Justice.

 ‘had to leave her job’

 The first claim was submitted in February 2013 and was rejected as it was ruled that inmates carrying out work in prisons could not be considered ‘employees’.
-The decision was overruled by the Court of Appeal who ruled that the Ministry of Justice was vicariously liable.
+The decision was overruled by the Court of Appeal, who ruled that the Ministry of Justice was vicariously liable.

 « Medical blunder results in tragic death